axibase/atsd/rule-engine/functions-link.md

 ## Overview

-These functions return URLs to ATSD pages based on the database URL (set the `server.url` property) and the current [window](window.md) context.
+These functions return URLs to ATSD pages based on database URL, set the `server.url` property, and the current [window](window.md) context.

-The URLs are automatically [inlined](links.md#inline-links) in email notifications and webhooks that support inline links.
+URLs are automatically [inlined](links.md#inline-links) in email notifications and webhooks that support inline links.

-The inline links can be also assembled manually using the syntax supported by the webhook target.
+Alternatively, manually assemble inline links using syntax supported by the webhook target.

 * `markdown`